What is Project Management as a Service and why do you need it?

 What is a PM as a Service?

 Commonly referred to as Managed Services, PM as a Service, or PMO as a Service (PMOaaS); PMaaS can take many shapes, and names, in an organization.
-But basically they are all the same; PMaaS represents a move to on-demand scalable services matched to fit the needs of the client.
+But basically they are all the same.

 Organizations have become accustomed to using managed services in many IT functions: running email, performing network management, and similar activities.
 These tend to be operations that are fairly stable but necessary.
 Now organizations are translating that need to work like Project Management and Change Management, where highly specialized expertise when hired in-house proves too costly.